Skip to content

 Take Dance Lessons

 Even if you plan a simple sway, two to four private dance lessons can make a meaningful difference.
 A good instructor will teach you basic frame and posture (how to hold each other so you look and feel comfortable), a few simple steps that work with your song, how to navigate the dance floor without looking at your feet, and how to recover gracefully if you make a mistake.
 Start lessons six to eight weeks before the wedding — this gives you enough time to learn and practice without cramming.
-Look for instructors who specialise in wedding dances rather than competitive ballroom.
+Look for instructors who specialize in wedding dances rather than competitive ballroom.

 4. 4